 - social 'training' – for example, how to greet people appropriately instead of automatically kissing and hugging

-- regular medical monitoring of heart and blood vessel defects and any other physical problems that could present complications
+- regular medical monitoring of heart and blood vessel issues and any other physical problems that could present complications

-- surgery to correct heart and blood vessel defects, if necessary
+- surgery to correct heart and blood vessel issues, if necessary

 - dental and orthodontic treatment